Wakabayashii459/hawkes_btc_1D/README.md

 ##### Why median reference (robust) helps?

 Instead of being open contamination during shocks with the naive approaches, I used a robust reference price per second as the **cross-venue median**.
-By that, if the one venue spikes (or lag) the refernce is not dragged by it, and refernce remins stable during transient dislocations
+By that, if the one venue spikes (or lag) the reference is not dragged by it, and reference remains stable during transient dislocation.

 ### Premium definition (log units)